hdinizribeiro/udacity-angular-project/README.md

 ## Installation

-Run `npm install` to install package and dependencies Node version: 16.18.0
+Node version: 16.18.0
 Npm version: 8.19.2

-If you are using NVM run `nvm install` to install the required version.
+If you are using NVM, run `nvm install` to install the required version.

+Run `npm install` to install package and dependencies

 ## Development server

+### Run the local fake backend server

 This project includes **json-server** to provide a fake REST api.

+Follow these steps to setup the local backend server:

+1 - Open a terminal

+2 - Access the root folder of the application

+3 - Run the command `npm run backend`

+Note: This command will block the terminal, open another terminal to run the angular application

+### Run the application

-Run `npm start` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Additional Info